 The Active Transportation Plan provides a comprehensive and current set of policies, data, and programs to improve walking, biking and trails in Livermore.
 The Active Transportation Plan serves as a framework to implement the development of pedestrian and bicycle facilities in the City.
 View the Active Transportation Plan here.
 (You may also view the Active Transportation Plan Appendices here for additional detailed information as well as the Active Transportation Plan Design Guidelines).
 Bikeways and Trails Map

 The Livermore Design Standards and Guidelines document provides design guidance for private and public projects undertaken in the City.
 The ultimate goal for this document is to promote the improved aesthetic and functional quality of the community as a whole.
 The document includes separate guidelines for each land use category and applies to all areas of the City except those areas that are within the boundaries of the Downtown Specific Plan and the South Livermore Valley Specific Plan.
+The Downtown Livermore Concept Plan Landscape Design Guidelines document provides design guidance for private and public projects undertaken in Downtown Livermore’s Concept Plan area.
+The goal of this document is to establish a vision and implement an action plan to direct the revitalization and beautification of Downtown Livermore’s Concept Plan area.

 The City relies on the East Alameda County Conservation Strategy as guidance for regional conservation, and environmental permitting for private and public development projects.
 The Conservation Strategy provides guidance on how these projects should avoid, minimize, and mitigate for project impacts on biological resources in East Alameda County.
 The City also utilizes the Conservation Strategy as support for implementing the City Council’s priority for Open Space Preservation.